Bioconductor/BBS/Doc/Troubleshoot-builds-HOWTO.md

 the builds took longer than the time allotted.
-In this case you do not need to edit `config.sh` but you will need to manually run `postrun.sh` and the biocadmin update/prepare/push scripts, after all build nodes have finished.
+In this case you do not need to edit `config.sh` but you will need to manually run `postrun.sh` and the biocpush update/prepare/push scripts, after all build nodes have finished.
 You can determine if all build nodes have finished by running this command (again assuming you are working with the 3.2 build on `linux1.bioconductor.org`):